 Packet filtering and firewalls

-If you're running Docker on a host that is exposed to the Internet, you will probably want to have iptables policies in place that prevent unauthorized access to containers or other services running on your host.
-This page describes how to achieve that, and what caveats you need to be aware of.
+But, if you are running Docker on a host exposed to the internet, you will probably want to add iptables policies that prevent unauthorized access to containers or other services running on your host.
+This page describes how to achieve that, and the caveats you need to be aware of.

 Add iptables policies before Docker's rules